-As we progress through this pandemic, questions on the implementation of this strategy and how it affects specific organizations can be directed to the City of Racine Public Health Department at 262-636-9201.
+As we progress through this pandemic, questions on the implementation of this strategy and how it affects specific organizations can be directed to the City of Racine Department of Public Health at 262-636-9201.
 Enforcement concerns and complaints can also be forwarded through City of Racine Crime Stoppers by telephone (1-888-636-9330), text message [RACS to 274637(crimes)] or website (www.racine.crimestoppersweb.com).

-This order is enforceable by the City of Racine Police Department and City of Racine Public Health Department; violation or obstructions of this order is punishable under City of Racine Code of Ordinances.
+This order is enforceable by the City of Racine Police Department and City of Racine Department of Public Health; violations or obstructions of this order are punishable under City of Racine Code of Ordinances.

-FORWARD RACINE STRATEGY
+SAFER RACINE STRATEGY

-Public Health requirements for all institutions, businesses, and community members:
+Public Health requirements for all institutions and businesses: